 - 2 small apples - or 1 large apple

-- Prepare the rutabaga and apples by slicing them into matchsticks.
-Combine them with the finely chopped kale in a large bowl.
-Add the walnuts and dates (optional).
+- Prepare the rutabaga and apples by slicing them into matchsticks with a knife or by using a julienne peeler.
+You can also grate the rutabaga and apples with a hand or box grater.
+I prefer to peel the rutabaga but keep the peels on the apples.
+Combine the slices with the finely chopped kale in a large bowl.
+Add the walnuts and dates.

 - In a separate bowl, combine the ingredients for the dressing and whisk until smooth.
 Pour over the salad ingredients and toss until coated.

 - Enjoy chilled for about 20 minutes or at room temperature!

 - This dish is best served right away or chilled for a short time period (~20 minutes), since the apple can start to brown after a while.

 - Store leftovers in an airtight container for up to 3 days.